provenance-io/provenance/x/marker/spec/01_state.md

 type MarkerAccount struct {
 	// cosmos base_account  including address and account number Address       string
-    PubKey        *types.Any // NOTE: not used for marker AccountNumber uint64
+    AccountNumber uint64

-    Sequence      uint64     // NOTE: always zero on marker
+    PubKey        *types.Any // NOTE: not used for marker Sequence      uint64     // NOTE: always zero on marker

     // Address that owns the marker configuration.
 This account must sign any requests
 	// to change marker config (only valid for statuses prior to finalization) Manager string

-	// Access control lists
-	AccessControl []AccessGrant
+	// Access control lists.
+Account addresses are assigned control of the marker using these entries AccessControl []AccessGrant

 	// Indicates the current status of this marker record.
-	Status MarkerStatus
+(Pending, Active, Cancelled, etc) Status MarkerStatus

-	// value denomination and total supply for the token.
+	// value denomination.
 	Denom string

 	// the total supply expected for a marker.
 This is the amount that is minted when a marker is created.
+For
+	// SupplyFixed markers this value will be enforced through an invariant that mints/burns from this account to
+	// maintain a match between this value and the supply on the chain (maintained by bank module).
+For all non-fixed
+	// supply markers this value will be set to zero when the marker is activated.
 	Supply Int

-	// Marker type information
+	// Marker type information.
+The type of marker controls behavior of its account.
 	MarkerType MarkerType

 	// A fixed supply will mint additional coin automatically if the total supply decreases below a set value.
 This
 	// may occur if the coin is burned or an account holding the coin is slashed. (default: true) SupplyFixed bool

 	// indicates that governance based control is allowed for this marker AllowGovernanceControl bool
 }